jddunn/twitter-widget-explorer/README.md

 The demo included is for seeing Twitter posts from users who "got hacked" (Or otherwise included those exact words in their post).
 Demo site is at: http://jddunn.github.io/who-got-hacked-on-twitter/

-Twitter is arguably the best platform for getting data.
+Twitter might be one of the best platofms for getting real-time data.
 It has a massive scale and audience that's generally tech-savvy, and it is the most immediate source of news and sharing out there.
 So how can we use Twitter for our benefit in research?

 I developed this while trying to think of a way to gather some practical, direct research on how prevalent invasions of digital privacy, aka "hacking" is in today's connected society.
 I thought, what better way than to mine Twitter?
 Set your widget ID and put the page on display, and study what the people have to say real-time in a visually appealing, convenient manner.